128technology/docs/docs/intro_installation_installer.md

   > To select a radio button option, navigate to the radio button using the arrow keys or **Tab** key and press the Space bar.
 Pressing the **Enter** key will execute the function highlighted at the bottom of the pane, typically _OK_ or _Back_.
 Additionally, you can navigate fields using the **Tab** key.

+6. You will be asked to enter either the client certificate or the username and token you received as part of your 128T purchase.

+  - **For the username and token**, enter your information (the username and token shown here are for demonstration only):
+    - Username: `MoNtYpYtHoN`
+    - Token: `a1rsp33dvel0city0fsparr0w`

-6. When prompted, open the client certificate you received as part of your 128T purchase.
-Copy the entire contents, _including the Certificate and Private key information_, and paste it into the Client Certificate window of the install wizard.<br/>The content must begin with the line `-----BEGIN CERTIFICATE-----` and end with `-----END RSA PRIVATE KEY-----`.
+  - **For the client certificate**, copy the entire contents of the certificate, _including the Certificate and Private key information_, and paste it into the Client Certificate window of the install wizard.<br/>The content must begin with the line `-----BEGIN CERTIFICATE-----` and end with `-----END RSA PRIVATE KEY-----`.

-7. Press the **Tab** key after pasting the client certificate to select the **OK** button, and press **Enter**.

-  > This is performed more easily when accessing the target machine over SSH using terminal software, rather than interacting with the target machine directly.
+    This is performed more easily when accessing the target machine over SSH using terminal software, rather than interacting with the target machine directly.
 Alternatively, you can also store the certificate as /etc/pki/128technology/release.pem to avoid having to copy and paste.

+  - Press the **Tab** key after pasting the client certificate to select the **OK** button, and press **Enter**.

-8. From the Version Selection window, select your desired version from the list and select **OK** to continue.
+7. From the Version Selection window, select your desired version from the list and select **OK** to continue.
 The installation begins, and may take several minutes to download and install.
-9. Press the **Enter** key to select **OK** and close the installer.
+8. Press the **Enter** key to select **OK** and close the installer.
-10. Detach from the Screen utility.
+9. Detach from the Screen utility if used.
 ```
 ctrl+a
 d
 ```
-Upon completing the installation, the installer automatically launches the Initializer.
+Upon completing the installation, the Installer automatically launches the Initializer.

 ### Initialize the 128T Node

-The 128T Initializer is a complementary application to the installer that tunes your operating system, prepares the platform to run the 128T software, and creates the bootstrapping files necessary to load the software.
+The 128T Initializer is a complementary application to the Installer that tunes your operating system, prepares the platform to run the 128T software, and creates the bootstrapping files necessary to load the software.
 The Initializer is automatically launched once the 128T Installation wizard is complete.

 1. On the 128T Initializer wizard screen, use the space bar to select either a **Router** or **Conductor **role for the 128T node and press the **Enter** key to select **OK**.
   ![128T Role](/img/intro_install_initializer_role.png)